 7. Revenue by Source

 Segmenting conversion by source will give you a good idea of which channel works best for your brand.
-Building marketing attribution and UTM tags into your processes is critical for this metric.
+Building marketing attribution and UTM tags into your processes are critical for this metric.

 8. Customer Acquisition Cost